 By: Rick Hernandez

 We are imperfect.
 We err often.
 We make mistakes.
-This is absolutely an intrinsic part of the human existence, and it is a fact that our mistakes help pave the road of our experience.
-It is in our human imperfection, in this human limitation that we live in, that Christ calls us to greater heights.
+This is absolutely an intrinsic part of our human existence, and it is a fact that our mistakes help pave the road of our experience.
+In our human imperfection, in this human limitation that we live in, Christ calls us to greater heights.

 The host that the priest consecrates during Mass is but a piece of bread before the Consecration takes place.
 It is an imperfect object, but after the Consecration, that imperfect host becomes the Body of our Lord, becomes perfect.
-This perfection cannot be seen with human eyes but we both know and feel its perfection, for it is Jesus Eucharistic, fulfilling His purpose, showing us the end of the work of Redemption, perfect, complete.
-In the humble Eucharist we receive His perfect gifts: perfect love, perfect faith, perfect hope.
+This perfection cannot be seen with human eyes, but we both know and feel its perfection, for it is Jesus Christ Eucharistic, fulfilling His purpose, showing us the end of the work of Redemption, perfect, complete.
+In the humble Eucharist, we receive His perfect gifts: perfect love, perfect faith, perfect hope.

-We are called to achieve our end, to fulfill our purpose, and it is the virtue of Hope that allows us to continue moving forward.
+We are called to achieve our end and fulfill our purpose.
+It is the virtue of Hope that allows us to continue moving forward.
 Imperfect, incomplete as we are, we can ask God to perfect our charity to be just like His.
-We can ask God to perfect our faith in Him who is faithful.
+We can ask God to perfect our faith in Him, who is faithful.
 We can ask God to perfect our hope, that we may draw closer to our goal.

 This week, as we are praying the Novena of the Holy Spirit (Pentecost), let's take time to meditate on the seven gifts of the Holy Spirit, that we may grow towards our call to "telos" (perfection), which is only attainable with God's help.
 We pray to the Holy Spirit to move us, that His will for us be done, that we may "be perfect, just as your Heavenly Father is perfect" (Matthew 5:48).